jeff4/bionotes.github.io/_history/dunbar-ortiz-2014-3.md

 ### The Narrative of Dysfunction p.211

-* "The mainstream media and books regularly expose and denounce the poverty and social dysfunction found in Indigenous communities.
+* "The **mainstream media and books regularly expose and denounce the poverty and social dysfunction found in Indigenous communities**.
 Rates of alcoholism and suicide are far higher than national averages, and higher even than in other communities living in poverty.
 * "In a book of case studies of poverty and neglected sites of deterioration in the United States, journalist Chris Hedges offered an impassioned account of the Pine Ridge Reservation.
-As well-meaning and accurate as such portrayals are, however, they miss the specific circumstances that reproduce Indigenous poverty and social scarring--namely, the colonial condition.
+As well-meaning and accurate as such portrayals are, however, **they miss the specific circumstances that reproduce Indigenous poverty and social scarring--namely, the colonial condition**.
-* "As Vine Deloria Jr. and other Native American activists and scholars have emphasized, there is a direct link between the suppression of Indigenous sovereignty and the powerlessness manifest in depressed social conditions.
+* "As Vine Deloria Jr. and other Native American activists and scholars have emphasized, there is a **direct link between the suppression of Indigenous sovereignty and the powerlessness manifest in depressed social conditions**.
 * "Deloria Jr. explained that for the Sioux, everyone has responsibility and rituals to perform that involve a particular geography.
-In their case, this means sites in the Black Hills: 'Some of the holy men up there will say that a lot of the social problems with the Sioux are the result of losing the Black Hills, so you couldn't perform your duties and become a contributor to the ongoing creation.
-And consequently, people began to fall away and they started to suffer and they started to fight among themselves.'
+In their case, this means sites in the Black Hills: *Some of the holy men up there will say that a lot of the social problems with the Sioux are the result of losing the Black Hills, so you couldn't perform your duties and become a contributor to the ongoing creation.
+And consequently, people began to fall away and they started to suffer and they started to fight among themselves.*

 -----------